 The Company engaged outside counsel in an attempt to successfully negotiate the settlement and subsequent payment of its potential liabilities under IRC §280E.
-On July 28, 2022, the Company entered into a partial payment and installment agreement with the IRS (the "IRS Agreement") for PMACC's corporate tax returns for the fiscal years ended July 31, 2007 through July 31, 2012, described below, and the year ended December 31, 2020 (Note 33).
+On July 28, 2022, the Company entered into a partial payment and installment agreement with the IRS (the "IRS Agreement") for PMACC's corporate tax returns for the fiscal years ended July 31, 2007 through July 31, 2012, described below, and the year ended December 31, 2020.

-The Company does not currently expect any resultant potential liabilities or any possible payments resulting from the fiscal year 2016 case or SJW cases to be resolved within 12 months of the issuance of these unaudited condensed interim consolidated financial statements.
+The Company does not expect any liabilities or payments resulting from the fiscal year 2016 case or SJW cases to be resolved within 12 months of the issuance of these unaudited condensed interim consolidated financial statements.
 The Company has recorded an uncertain tax position based on the unknown outcome of the settlement discussions.